Now That The FCC Has Scrapped Net Neutrality, Get Ready For The Legal Battles

 “I think there will be a lot of lawsuits.
 There will be a lot of petitioners,” says Gigi Sohn, a fellow at the Georgetown Law Institute for Tech & Society.
 She served as counselor to Tom Wheeler when the bundle of net neutrality regulations, called the Open Internet Order, was created in 2014 and 2015.
 Before that, she was cofounder and CEO of Public Knowledge.
 “I don’t expect it’s going to be Google and Facebook [suing],” she says.
 “It’s likely to be small and medium-sized companies and other companies that have an online presence.
 And of course you get the nonprofit sector.”

 Fourteen companies joined the 2015 case in support of net neutrality regulation, including Akami, Etsy, Kickstarter, Netflix, Vimeo and internet backbone providers Cogent and Level 3.
-“We intend to directly appeal the FCC’s order,” says Vimeo spokeswoman Jordan Smith.
+“We intend to directly appeal the FCC’s order,” says Vimeo’s general counsel Michael Cheah.

 Related: In Defense Of Net Neutrality, Internet Pioneers Accuse FCC Of Not Understanding Tech